 2. Calculate the composition (in w%) of mixture E considering that it contained only compounds A and B and no other impurities, and that C was taken in pure anhydrous state.

 w% of A:

-and of B:
+and w% of B:

-3. Determine the formulas of compounds C and D and write the balanced equation for the reaction between B and C.
+3. Determine the formulas of compounds C and D and write the balanced reaction equation between B and C.